 Well the hair is because it’s humid and frizz has always been the least of my problems.
 Even before Gunny gave me the order and everything went south.
 Or north.
 Or left.
 Directions are funny up there.
 It’s like being in the ocean, except the surface and the bottom don’t exist, just floating forever in any direction, and some spots are brighter than others, and there’s… things.
 Swimming with you.
 Strange things… Slimy.
 Blue.
 Really a lovely blue.
 Also like the ocean, funnily enough.
 Maybe the ocean is a metaphor for space.
 Or space is a metaphor for the ocean.
 Do we even know what’s down there?
 Are we just exploring the Final Frontier to get away from the more terrifying, more unknowable mystery that covers two-thirds of our planet?

 And no I am not drunk.
 It’s hot chocolate.
 Larson!
-[Holds cup out for silent blonde man to refill with thick, brown liquid.
-Man goes back inside] See?
+[Holds the cup out for a silent blonde man to refill with a thick, brown liquid.
+The man goes back inside] See?
 Smell.
 Chocolate.
 Fair trade.
 None of that slave market stuff.
 I can’t touch a Snickers these days.
 All those horror stories… Anyway, space.
 I am getting away from the point, aren’t I. The surgery will do that to you.
 They say I’m recovering nicely.
 My partner over there still thinks bubbles have antlers.
 He’s right, he’s just not explaining himself well.

 They shot us first, you know.
 No, you wouldn’t, it hasn’t happened yet.
 New York went first, which, well, all entertainment for the past two centuries have conditioned us to expect New York to go first in any major catastrophe.
 But London went, too.
 Fifty years, at least.
 Only a few noticed.
 Their tech is tricky like that.
 We probably wouldn’t have realized anything was wrong until we’d all stopped existing, which, I mean, kind of too late at that point.
 Then the blue ones would have the whole place to themselves.